 FORT WAYNE, Ind.
-(WANE) A Fort Wayne man faces charges of battery and neglect of a dependent related to critical injuries suffered by his two-month-old daughter in late February.
+(WANE) A Fort Wayne man faces charges of battery and neglect of a dependent related to critical injuries suffered by his two-month-old daughter in late February of 2014.
 The infant is recovering from two skull fractures and court documents allege the father may have caused the injuries by squeezing her head and chin together to try and get her to stop crying.

 According to court documents filed on Wednesday, John A. Meier, 21, drove to the Walmart on Coldwater Road on the evening of February 26, with his daughter and the daughter’s mother.
 Because the child was sleeping in her car seat, Meier stayed in the vehicle while the mother went inside to shop.
 The mother told police that Meier texted her that the child had defecated and was “screaming at the top of her lungs.”
 A subsequent text from Meier indicated that the infant had hit her head on the steering wheel. and wouldn’t stop crying.